 Usually, after wearing the oral appliance, bite splint, or night guard patients notice an improvement in their symptoms.
 In just a few months you might feel symptom-free altogether.

 In addition to our bruxism and TMJ treatment, we recommend patients help control their stress levels.
 This can be as simple as taking daily walks, meditating, journaling, or practicing yoga.
 The less stress you have, the less likely you will grind or clench your teeth at night.

-If you think you’ve been clenching or grinding your teeth at night and would like to experience relief, please contact Smile On Dental Studio at (314) 678-7876 today to schedule an appointment with Dr. Hill.
+If you think you’ve been clenching or grinding your teeth at night and would like to experience relief, please contact Smile On Dental Studio where we have COVID-19 protocols today to schedule an appointment with Dr. Hill.